·

 When thinking of the holiday season, I’m thinking of all the cozy things, and what is cozier than a silly Christmas sweater?

 I decided we would be doodling a ball of yarn, though, instead of an actual sweater.
-But still super cozy.
+But it’s still super cozy.

 Cup Of Cocoa